How to Get ChatGPT to Recommend Your Business (Act Now or Pay 10X Later)

 • Check your prompts monthly.
 Are you showing up more often?
 Are you cited more?

 • Adjust smartly.
 Visible but not cited?
 Improve your site's structure with FAQs, schema, or tables.
 Cited but not visible?
-Expand your content and authority mentions.
+Create content that is expansive and has authority mentions.

 Your Competitors Are Racing Ahead